|Nutritional Guidelines (per serving)|

 - To keep parchment paper from slipping or sliding on a rimless baking sheet, grease the pan lightly before lining it.

-- Fig Filling: Chop 1 package—8 to 9 ounces—of dried mission figs and put them in a saucepan with 1 cup of water and 1/4 cup of granulated sugar.
+- Fig Filling: Chop 9 ounces of dried mission figs and put them in a saucepan with 1 cup of water and 1/4 cup of granulated sugar.
 Bring the figs to a boil over medium heat and cook for about 6 to 10 minutes, or until the figs are tender and the mixture is thick.
 Use to fill the cookies as instructed in the recipe.